-This guide will show you how to convert a single-language iPhone application, built with Xcode, into a multilingual application.
+This guide will show you how to convert a single-language iOS application, built with Xcode, into a multilingual application.

 - Making Resources Localizable in Xcode